Savory Turkey Potpies

 - 1 package (16 ounces) frozen peas and carrots

 - 2 medium red potatoes, cooked and cubed

 - 1/4 teaspoon pepper

 - Additional fresh parsley or thyme leaves, optional

 - In a Dutch oven coated with cooking spray, saute onion until tender.
 In a small bowl, whisk flour and stock until smooth; gradually stir into Dutch oven.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Remove from heat.
 Add turkey, peas and carrots, potatoes, parsley, thyme and pepper; stir gently.

 - Preheat oven to 425°.
 Divide turkey mixture among eight 10-oz. ramekins.
-On a lightly floured surface, unroll pastry.
+On a lightly floured surface, unroll crust.
 Cut out eight 3-in. circles.
-Gently press parsley into pastry if desired.
+Gently press parsley into crust if desired.
 Place over turkey mixture.
 Beat egg and water; brush over tops.
 Sprinkle with salt.